tlovett1/custom-contact-forms/README.md

   * `[all_fields]` - Shows all your form fields
   * `[ip_address]` - Shows the IP address of the submitter
+  * `[current_date_time]` - Shows the current date and time
   * `[FIELD_SLUG]` - Each of your form fields can be inserted using their field slug.

 * `"To" Email Addresses` - You can send each notification to as many emails as you want.
 Addresses have two types: `custom` and
 `field`. `custom` allows you to specify a specific email (such as your own). `field` will pull the email address dynamically from a form field.
+* `Reply To Email Address Type` - This allows you to set what email address is set as the notification email Reply To. `WordPress
+Default` will use the default WordPress email address. `Custom Email` will allow you to manually type in an address. `Form Field` will allow you to choose an email field within the form to dynamically pull a email address.

+* `Reply To Name Type` - This allows you to set the Reply To name in the notification email. `Custom Name` will allow you to manually type in a name. `Form Field` will allow you to choose a name field within the form to dynamically pull a name.

 * `"From" Email Address Type` - This allows you to set what email address the notification is sent from. `WordPress Default` will use the default WordPress email address. `Custom Email` will allow you to manually type in a from address. `Form Field` will allow you to choose an email field within the form to dynamically pull a from email address.

 * `"From" Name Type` - This allows you to set what name the notification email is sent from. `Custom Name` will allow you to manually type in a from name. `Form Field` will allow you to choose a name field within the form to dynamically pull a from email name.
 * `Email Subject Type` - This allows you to set what subject line is used on the notification email. `Default` will use the CCF default subject. `Custom Subject` will allow you to manually type in an email subject.
 `Form Field` will allow you to choose a field within the form to dynamically pull a subject line.

+* `Include File Uploads` - If this is set to yes, file uploads will be sent in notification emails.
+This only applies if your form has File Upload fields.

 __Note:__ In order for form notification changes to take affect, you will need to save the form.